carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 ~~~
 {: .output}

-We can see that these images are in different coordinate systems.
+We can see that the two images are in different coordinate systems.
 Now, we can
 use `rioxarray.reproject_match()` function to crop `true_color_image` image.
 This might
 take a few minutes, because the `true_color_image` image is large.